ebi-uniprot/uniprot-website/e2e/README.md

 fake API -- cannot be picked up by mistake.
 If test `0.` fails, that is what happened anyway: check what is listening on 27831.

-A failing test leaves a trace in `e2e/test-results/`; open it with `pnpm exec playwright show-trace <file>`.
+A failing test leaves a trace in `test-results/` at the root; open it with `pnpm exec playwright show-trace <file>`.

 ## What is and isn't covered